ruipin/fvtt-lib-wrapper/README.md

 ```

 ### 1.3.2.
-Common Pitfalls
+Common Issues and Pitfalls

 #### 1.3.2.1.
 Not allowed to register wrappers before the `init` hook.

 Due to Foundry limitations, information related to installed packages is not available until the `init` hook.
 As such, libWrapper will wait until then to initialize itself.

 Any attempts to register wrappers before then will throw an exception.
-If using the [shim](#134-compatibility-shim), its `libWrapper` symbol will be undefined until then.
+If using the [shim](#135-compatibility-shim), its `libWrapper` symbol will be undefined until then.

 #### 1.3.2.2.
 OVERRIDE wrappers have a different call signature